Personal Injury Protection Insurance Claims

 - Wage loss benefits last for only 52 weeks

-- Wage loss is payable at only 85% of your regular wage with a limit of $200.00 maximum payable per week
+- Wage loss is payable at only 85% of your regular wage with certain limits, depending on how much coverage you purchase

 - You must be able to prove that you were receiving wages before the collision and the amount of those wages